Nansess/Twitch-Chat-Bot/README.md

 };
 ```

-5. Save the changes and run the bot: `npm start`
+5. Save the changes and run the bot: `npm run test`

 The bot should now be connected to your Twitch channel and ready to respond to commands and perform moderation tasks.